 The chicken turns out so tender and juicy, and the sauce is bursting with flavors!
-Cooked quickly with no fuss, no deep-frying, and no need to clean the entire kitchen afterwards!
+Cooked quickly with no fuss, no deep-frying, and no need to clean the entire kitchen afterward!
 This recipe is definitely a keeper.

 I’m worried that I might soon become one of these people that want to cook EVERYTHING in the Instant Pot.
 I’m not kidding.
 I honestly have no idea how did we survive so long without an Instant Pot, it’s an absolute game-changer and believe it or not, but we currently have THREE electric pressure cookers in our house!

 Sooo, my husband recently made chicken wings in the Instant Pot, and says that those are the best chicken wings that he has ever had!
 I was a bit skeptical about that until I tried them, and oh my god, how did we not know about this before?
 To be fair, it took him 3 tries to get the recipe right, but once he got the recipe right, it turned out AMAZING!
 So all credit goes to him!

 Let me tell you why…